-The plant can be easily grown in a garden and is an effective form of mosquito control.
+The plant can be easily grown in a garden but unfortunately, will do little to repel mosquitoes.

 That’s because it carries the citronella fragrance in the plant’s foliage.
 When a leaf is crushed and rubbed onto a person’s skin, it can provide a natural mosquito repellent.

 Yet, this method may not be as effective as bottled mosquito repellents.
 The good news is, it’s an inexpensive solution that contains no hazardous chemicals.

 Also, as it’s grown in your garden, you will have the repellent to hand once mosquito season kicks in.

 The plant can grow up to 5 or 6 feet.
 You also have the option to plant them in the ground or in a large pot.